SAP-samples/teched2025-DA260/exercises/ex1/README.md

 # Exercise 1 - Create an Analytics Cloud Model with Acquired Data

-SAP Analytics Cloud (SAC) has two types of data ingestion workflows; an ```Extract, Transform, Load (ETL)``` one and an ```Extract, Load, Transform (ELT)``` one.
-ETL is generally used when the data needs to conform to an existing SQL schema, or semantic model, while ELT is a more free form approach, allowing the user to shape the transformations and semantic enrichment around the data.
+SAP Analytics Cloud (SAC) has two types of data ingestion workflows: an `Extract, Transform, Load (ETL)` one and an `Extract, Load, Transform (ELT)` one.
+ETL is generally used when data needs to conform to an existing SQL schema or semantic model, while ELT is a more free-form approach, allowing the user to shape the transformations and semantic enrichment around the data.
 ETL workflows are used in SAC when data is being loaded into a preexisting model, and ELT workflows are used when the user is creating a new model and starting with data.

-In contrast to SAP Datasphere (DSP), where replication flows put data into tables that you can manipulate at will later on, data in SAC - whether acquired or federated - is always in the context of a semantic model.
+In contrast to SAP Datasphere (DSP), where replication flows put data into tables that you can manipulate at will later on, data in SAC—whether acquired or federated—is always in the context of a semantic model.
 Data can be added at the time of model creation, or added via load jobs later.
-SAC models have automated table management, so the user simply worries about the semantic model and the required table schema is automatically created behind the scenes.
+SAC models have automated table management, so the user simply focuses on the semantic model, while the required table schema is automatically created behind the scenes.

 **Note!** Data acquisition and replication are synonyms.

-In this exercise, you will create a new data model in SAC, with data acquired from a Google Big Query (GBQ) project.
+In this exercise, you will create a new data model in SAC, with data acquired from a Google BigQuery (GBQ) project.

 ## Logon

 Open SAC and log in with your user `AC248175Uxx`.

 If this is the first time that this user has logged on, you might see the popup below.
 (If you don't see it, then it simply means that someone has already logged on with this user and made the theme choice).
-The popup will ask you if you want to use the ```SAP Horizon``` theme in SAC.
-This UI5 theme has been available for some time, but is only being enabled for SAC in quarterly release QRC 2025.Q4.  ```Horizon``` was not available on this tenant when we made the screenshots and wrote the exercises for SAC, but is now available on this tenant.
-Therefore, we recommend clicking **Close** and remaining in the older ```Belize``` CSS style, to ensure that the screen looks **exactly** as in the screenshots.
-If you prefer to try ```Horizon```, that is also fine.
+The popup will ask you if you want to use the `SAP Horizon` theme in SAC.
+This UI5 theme has been available for some time, but is only being enabled for SAC in quarterly release QRC 2025.Q4. `Horizon` was not available on this tenant when we made the screenshots and wrote the exercises for SAC, but is now available on this tenant.
+Therefore, we recommend clicking **Close** and remaining in the older `Belize` CSS style, to ensure that the screen looks **exactly** as in the screenshots.
+If you prefer to try `Horizon`, that is also fine.
 There is no functional difference in the exercise workflows or layout, only in CSS theming.

 ![Horizon Popup](images/Teched2025-DA260_Ex1_Hor1.png)

 ## Step 0

 With SAC open, take a moment to orient yourself.
-Regardless of which theming you chose, the layout is nearly the same and functionality is unchanged.
-The navigation bar on the left side, and the information bar along the top are shared across BDC tools, so if you know the basics of how to navigate in one, you know it for all.
+Regardless of which theme you chose, the layout is nearly the same and functionality is unchanged.
+The navigation bar on the left side and the information bar along the top are shared across BDC tools, so if you know the basics of how to navigate in one, you know it for all.

 In the center canvas, you have some options.
 There are four tabs:
-- **Today**: Where you can access tutorials, see files that you have recently opened and use AI to answer questions about your data.
+- **Today**: Where you can access tutorials, see files that you have recently opened, and use AI to answer questions about your data.
 - **Catalog**: Where you can access the data catalog.
 - **Favorites**: Where you can see items that you have tagged as favorites.
 - **Shared With Me**: Where you can see content that other users have created and shared with you.

-Of course, you can also access everything through the various apps - Data Analyzer, Story Workbench, Modeling Workbench, etc. - in the navigation panel.
+Of course, you can also access everything through the various apps—Data Analyzer, Story Workbench, Modeling Workbench, etc.—in the navigation panel.

-To begin the exercise, select the Modeling Workbench, from the navigation panel.
+To begin the exercise, select the **Modeling Workbench** from the navigation panel.

 ![Step 00 Belize](images/Teched2025-DA260_Ex1_00.png)

 ![Step 00 Horizon](images/Teched2025-DA260_Ex1_Hor2.png)

 ## Step 1

 Take a moment to familiarize yourself with the layout of the Modeling Workbench's entry page.
 You'll see:
-- A list of models, created by you and created by others and shared with you.
+- A list of models, created by you and by others who have shared them with you.
 This is where you can edit existing models.
 - A button to create a new data model.
 This is for the SAC data model (as opposed to the Datasphere or various remote model options).
 Wherever the data is stored (acquired or live), the semantic model is in SAC.
 - A button to create a new Live Data Model.

 The term **Live Data Model** can be confusing, because both model types allow for live data.
-- **Live Data Model** really means "remote model with live data.
+- **Live Data Model** really means “remote model with live data.”
 It is an alias for a BW Query, S/4 CDS View, or HANA Calc View.
-In this case, both the data and the semantic model are stored and managed in the remote system and SAC is simply acting as a consumer client.
-This allows you e.g. to re-use the same queries in BW that your organization have re-used with many front end clients over the years and add them to stories, or analyze them in the Data Analyzer.
-You can't edit the remote model in any meaningful way from SAC and will have to use the tooling of the source system.
+In this case, both the data and the semantic model are stored and managed in the remote system, and SAC is simply acting as a consumer client.
+This allows you, for example, to reuse the same queries in BW that your organization has used with many front-end clients over the years and add them to stories or analyze them in the Data Analyzer.
+You can't edit the remote model in any meaningful way from SAC and must use the tooling of the source system.

 - **Data Model** can use both live and acquired data, depending on the source.
-The semantic model always resides in SAC, it is edited from this app, but can only be used in SAC.
+The semantic model always resides in SAC, is edited from this app, and can only be used in SAC.

 ![Step 1](images/Teched2025-DA260_Ex1_01.png)

 ## Step 2

-Click on **Data Model**, to begin creating a new data model.
+Click on **Data Model** to begin creating a new data model.

 ![Step 2](images/Teched2025-DA260_Ex1_02.png)

 ## Step 3

 You can create models from data, or you can start with an empty model.

-- **Start with Data:** In this mode, you will upload a file, or connect to data and the data table will be the starting point for your data modeling.
+- **Start with Data:** In this mode, you will upload a file or connect to data, and the data table will be the starting point for your data modeling.
 In short, you will design your model around the data that you have on hand.
-This is also referred to as **data first modeling**.
+This is also referred to as **data-first modeling**.
 This is sometimes used for planning models, but it is most often associated with analytic scenarios.

-- **Start an empty Model:** In this mode, you'll define the semantic structure of the model, while the fact table is still empty, and load data later.
-It is conceptually akin to creating an SQL schema, as you'll define your columns, data types, which ones are measures and dimensions, which dimensions are single columns versus having a fully defined dimension table, etc. This is also referred to as **data first modeling**.
+- **Start an Empty Model:** In this mode, you'll define the semantic structure of the model while the fact table is still empty, and load data later.
+It is conceptually akin to creating an SQL schema, as you’ll define your columns, data types, which ones are measures and dimensions, which dimensions are single columns versus having a fully defined dimension table, etc. This is also referred to as **model-first modeling**.

 Select **Start with data** and then click **Next**.

 ![Step 3](images/Teched2025-DA260_Ex1_03.png)

 ## Step 4

-If you have configured your SAC tenant to use Datasphere as it's storage location, you have the option here to use that.
+If you have configured your SAC tenant to use Datasphere as its storage location, you have the option to use that here.
 Making that configuration is not part of this exercise, and it has not been enabled on this tenant by an administrator, so we will be using SAP Analytics Cloud as our storage location.

 Select **SAP Analytics Cloud** and click **Next**.

 ![Step 4](images/Teched2025-DA260_Ex1_04.png)

 ## Step 5

 The data source selector has a search bar and two columns.
 The left column is a list of available data sources.
-The right side is a list of checkboxes, which can be used to filter the list on the left.
-These checkboxes can be based on supported capabilities (e.g. sources that support live data or acquisition, cloud based or on-premise, etc.), vendor, etc.
+The right column is a set of checkboxes that can be used to filter the list on the left.
+These checkboxes can be based on supported capabilities (e.g., sources that support live data or acquisition, cloud-based or on-premise, etc.), vendor, and so on.

-Click the checkbox for **Google**, to filter the list down to Google sources.
+Click the checkbox for **Google** to filter the list down to Google sources.

 ![Step 5](images/Teched2025-DA260_Ex1_06.png)

 ## Step 6

-Notice that the list of data sources has been filtered to Google Drive and Google Big Query.
+Notice that the list of data sources has been filtered to Google Drive and Google BigQuery.

-Click on **Google Big Query**, to proceed to the next step.
+Click on **Google BigQuery** to proceed to the next step.

 ![Step 6](images/Teched2025-DA260_Ex1_08.png)

 ## Step 7

-You will now see a dialog, asking you which connection you want to use.
-Creating and maintaining connections to Google Big Query (GBQ) - configuring the URL, uploading the key file, etc. - is performed as a central administrative role.
-This had been already been performed for you on this tenant, but if you wish to see how it is done, it is described in the help documentation, [here](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/00f68c2e08b941f081002fd3691d86a7/c67857c09b714f03b74464d00ef0c55b.html).
+You will now see a dialog asking which connection you want to use.
+Creating and maintaining connections to Google BigQuery (GBQ)—configuring the URL, uploading the key file, etc.—is performed as a central administrative role.
+This has already been performed for you on this tenant, but if you wish to see how it is done, it is described in the help documentation [here](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/00f68c2e08b941f081002fd3691d86a7/c67857c09b714f03b74464d00ef0c55b.html).

-Select the connection ```sap-dwc-e2e-demo``` and click **Next**.
+Select the connection `sap-dwc-e2e-demo` and click **Next**.

 ![Step 7](images/Teched2025-DA260_Ex1_09.png)

 ## Step 8

-Confirm that ```sap-dwc-e2e-demo``` is your selected connection and click **Next**.
+Confirm that `sap-dwc-e2e-demo` is your selected connection and click **Next**.

 ![Step 8](images/Teched2025-DA260_Ex1_10.png)

 ## Step 9

-Since this exercise is about creating a model with acquired/replicated data select **Import Data** and click **Next**.
+Since this exercise is about creating a model with acquired/replicated data, select **Import Data** and click **Next**.

 ![Step 9](images/Teched2025-DA260_Ex1_11.png)

 ## Step 10

 Name your query **Teched2025-DA260_Ex1_Games2022**, for later reference.